 Caro and Pauline

-For many years, hall lived with the journalist Caroline «Caro» Olden (1887-1981).
+For many years, Hall lived with the journalist Caroline «Caro» Olden (1887-1981).
 The two women moved in together in Munkedamsveien 75 at Skillebekk in Oslo in 1942, and remained living together until Pauline died in 1969, only interrupted by Caros imprisonment at Grini from May 1943 to December 1944.
 It is not known exactly when they met.
 Astrid Kvalbein, who has written the PhD thesis Musical Modernization (2013) about Pauline Hall as a composer and theater person, believes they could have been aware of each other since the 1920s.
-Olden came to oslo in 1923 and started working as a journalist in Arbeiderbladet, and later worked as a freelance writer and editor of the magazine Film.
-They were both active in NNorges Yrkeskvinders landsforbund (The National Association for Working Women in Norway) from the 1930s onward, a vibrant political and social scene.
+Olden came to Oslo in 1923 and started working as a journalist in Arbeiderbladet, and later worked as a freelance writer and editor of the magazine Film.
+They were both active in Norges Yrkeskvinders landsforbund (The National Association for Working Women in Norway) from the 1930s onward, a vibrant political and social scene.
 After the war they were both associated with the national newspaper Dagbladet, wher Caro worked as a culture journalist and theatre critic, and Pauline worked as a music critic.

 Astrid Kvalbein shows that the relationship between Hall and Olden, which has only briefly been suggested in earlier writings about the two women, was commonly known and accepted in the Oslo culture scene.
 However, pressure from their families supposedly led to Hall after a few years moving to her own apartment, sharing a wall with Caro.
 Still, Caro was considered - and treated as - Pauline's next of kin and closest relative.